kubernetes/community/contributors/devel/api_changes.md

   release, and do not make it the storage version.
 The latter is necessary so that a rollback of the apiserver doesn't render resources in etcd undecodable after rollback.

-* Any field with a default value in one API version must have *non-nil default values* in all API versions.
-If a default value is added to a field in one API version, and the field didn't have a default value in previous API versions, it is required to add a default value semantically equivalent to an unset value to the field in previous API versions, to preserve the semantic meaning of the value being unset.
-This includes:
+* Any field with a default value in one API version must have a *non-nil* default value in all API versions.
+This can be split into 2 cases:
+  * Adding a new API version with a default value for an existing non-defaulted
+    field: it is required to add a default value semantically equivalent to being unset in all previous API versions, to preserve the semantic meaning of the value being unset.
-  * a new optional field with a default value is introduced in a new API version
+  * Adding a new field with a default value: the default values must be semantically equivalent in all currently supported API versions.
-  * an old optional field without a default value (i.e. can be nil) has a default value in a new API version

 ## Incompatible API changes